360-Degree Marketing – Part 2: How to Create a 360-Degree Marketing Campaign

 If you take nothing else from this article, linger on this: You absolutely must understand your buyer.
 Without this key element, how can you possibly reach them where they are, when they need what you offer, and with the right message?

-Data, data, data.
-You need to look at the data and understand your customer preferences and behaviors.
+Data is your best friend.
+If you have data, you can understand your customer preferences and behaviors.
 If you don’t have the data, hire a company to acquire it for you.
 Use social monitoring tools to help you locate conversations and identify customer issues you can solve.
 Have meaningful interactions with your customers and engage with them.

 When you have this information, you can then speak to your customers’ emotions with a message that demonstrates you have a positive solution to their problem.
 It gives you a 360-degree view of the customer so that you can deliver that message on the digital channels they are using and in the places where they spend their time.